Shicheng-Guo/BIS180L_web/_posts/2019-05-16-Illumina-Day-2.md

 ## Look at a bam file

 Bam files contain the information about where each read maps.
-There are in a binary, compressed format so we can not use `less` on its own.
+They are in a binary, compressed format so we can not use `less` on its own.
 Thankfully there is a collection of programs called [`samtools`](http://www.htslib.org/) that allow us to view and manipulate these files.

 Let's take a look at `accepted_hits_A01.bam`.
 For this we use the `samtools view` command

-    samtools view accepted_hits_A01.bam | less
+    samtools view -h accepted_hits_A01.bam | less

 | Field | Value |
 |-------|-------|